 Students with less than a full schedule may leave school early with prior approval.
 Passes are provided for such situations.
-Interns must leave campus when their classes are done.
+Interns must leave campus when their classes are finished.
 Students leaving campus for CCP courses will also receive a pass.
 Teachers may not give students permission to leave campus.
 Students who leave for school functions must have forms on file that are signed by parents, teachers, and administration.
+Passes are made and can be picked up in the main office.
+All students approved for Early Release are required to have an Early Release pass.
+Passes will be distributed at the beginning of each semester.